Cheng County

 Cheng County or Chengxian (成县 (成縣, Chéng Xiàn)) is a county under the administration of Longnan City, in southeastern Gansu Province of China.
 It has a land area of 1,780 square kilometers and a population of 250,000 in 2004.
 The postal code is 742500, and the county seat is located in Chengguan Town.

+Economy

 Located between mountains, it has a temperate climate, favourable for agriculture.
 The mountains have lead and zinc ore deposits.
+In January 2021, the Qingni River in Chengxian was found to be polluted with thallium from zinc production wastewater.

 Chengxian is noted for its walnut production.
 Chengxian walnuts were designated a protected origin product in China in 2014.

-In January 2021, the Qingni River in Chengxian was found to be polluted with thallium from zinc production wastewater.

 Administrative divisions

 Cheng County is divided to 14 towns and 3 townships.